sam-utensity/price-aggregator-challenge/README.md

 - Java 21 installed on path
 - If running local gradle then version required is 8.14.3
 - This project cloned onto machine: `git clone https://github.com/sam-utensity/price-aggregator-challenge.git`
-- gradlew has executable permissions (is already tracked as such, if something has gone wrong then `chmod +x gradlew` ) or gradle installed as a path command
+- gradlew has executable permissions (is already tracked as such, if something has gone wrong then use `chmod +x gradlew` )
+- OPTIONAL: gradle installed as a path command

 #### Instruction